Walter Janka: Trial and imprisonment

-On 6 December 1956 Walter Janka was arrested on a charge of counter-revolutionary conspiracy and held in the Berlin-Hohenschönhausen Remand Prison.
+On 6 December 1956 Janka was arrested on a charge of counter-revolutionary conspiracy and held in the Berlin-Hohenschönhausen Remand Prison.
 By March 1957 he had become one of six men arrested and held in respect of the alleged conspiracy.
 Janka remained in the Berlin-Hohenschönhausen prison for more than half a year before being charged in the Supreme Court, on 26 July 1957, with "being directly behind, and participating in, a counter-revolutionary group" (known as the Harich Group), He was sentenced to a further five years in prison, with "enhanced solitary confinement" ("verschärfter Einzelhaft").

 The trial took place under conditions of tight security.
 The Justice Minister Hilde Benjamin herself appeared as a prosecution witness.
 No defense witnesses were permitted.
 State prosecutor, Ernst Melsheimer successfully threatened Janka's friend, Paul Merker who had himself only recently been "rehabilitated" (released from prison) in respect of an earlier matter, and who was now called upon to testify against Janka, with the words:

-"Be under no illusions, that you really belong in the dock.
+"Be under no illusions, that you really belong on the docket.
 You are separated by a hair's breadth from the traitor Janka.
 You belong beside him.
-And if you do not here speak truthfully, then you must expect to take your place beside him in the dock."
+And if you do not here speak truthfully, then you must expect to take your place beside him on the docket."

 Wolfgang Harich had already been convicted, and sentenced to a ten-year jail term in March 1957, in respect of the same alleged conspiracy as Janka.
 The two had previously worked together at the Aufbau publishing house.
-Harich was brought into the July show-trial by Judge Walter Ziegler as a leading prosecution witness: his testimony now heavily implicated Janka.
+Harich was brought into the July show-trial by judge Walter Ziegler as a leading prosecution witness: his testimony now heavily implicated Janka.
 The two former friends would remain estranged from one another for the rest of their lives.

 Janka served the first part of his sentence in Berlin-Hohenschönhausen prison where he had been held on remand, but in 1958 he was transferred to Bautzen prison where he fell seriously ill.
 He later wrote of this time how his mind wandered back to the Nazi years when he had been incarcerated in the same place.
 As the authorities refused to repair the heater in his cell, he recalled sitting here more than twenty years earlier, in the big prison complex on the edge of the city which the townsfolk nicknamed "the yellow misery", because all the buildings were built with the same cheap yellow stone.